 Study area

 We investigated settlement dynamics in the Omo Delta within the Dasanech woreda, Southern Nations, Nationalities and Peoples Region of Ethiopia.
-The study area is a section of approximately 620 km2 including the delta’s two major Omo River branches downstream of Omorate (Fig. 1).
-The study area includes the most densely populated section of the delta, with people mostly belonging to the Dasanech tribe (Carr 1977; PCC 2007).
+The study area is a section of approximately 620 km2 including the Delta’s two major Omo River branches downstream of Omorate (Fig. 1).
+We chose the study area as the most densely populated section of the Delta, with most people members of the Dasanech tribe (Carr 1977; PCC 2007).

-Overall, the region is semi-arid with high seasonal rainfall from February to September and frequent prolonged drought (GoE & EEPC 2009; Jaweso et al. 2019).
-By the end of the rainy season, parts of the Delta area are flooded by the Omo river (Hathaway 2009).
-The Omo river is the principal stream of the hydrologically closed Turkana basin, supplying more than 80% of the inflow to Lake Turkana (Velpuri and Senay 2012).
-(Haack 1996; Tebbs et al. 2019; Getahun et al. 2020)
+Overall, the region is semi-arid with high seasonal rainfall from February to September and frequent prolonged drought (GoE and EEPC 2009; Jaweso et al. 2019).
+By the end of the rainy season, parts of the Delta area are flooded by the Omo River (Hathaway 2009), the principal stream of the hydrologically closed Turkana basin, supplying more than 80% of the inflow to Lake Turkana (Velpuri and Senay 2012).
+Consequently, changes in the River's water and sediment flux affect Lake Turkana and ultimately the extent of the Omo Delta and its ecosystem, with implications for local livelihoods (Getahun et al. 2020; Haack 1996; Tebbs et al. 2019).